 Participants can write ideas in the language they are most comfortable in.
 They can also draw pictures or use simple symbols instead of words.
 When an idea is shared on the workspace, the facilitator can ask another participant to add a leaf alongside it in the language in most common use, allowing more people to read the idea.
 This can be a great way to discuss ideas and the meanings of words, as often the translations reveal quite different senses of what the person means.

-How does Ketso work for participants with learning difficulties or unseen disabilities, such as mental health issues?
+How does Ketso work for participants who experience learning difficulties or have unseen disabilities, such as mental health issues?

-Ketso has had particularly good feedback from students with learning difficulties and unseen disabilities, such as anxiety.
+Ketso has had particularly good feedback from students who identify as learning differently and those with unseen disabilities, such as anxiety.
 It has also proved to be a powerful tool for inclusion of students with different levels of knowledge and language abilities.
 You can download a report assessing Ketso’s value in widening participation at The University of Manchester here (word document).
 This case study shows how Ketso was used to explore wellbeing in schools with students who identify as learning differently.

 Are there limits to the age range of people who can use Ketso?